TakutoYoshikai/random-redirect/README.md

 # random-redirect
-This is a program to redirect one of Takuto Yoshikai's works randomly.
+This is a program to redirect to one of Takuto Yoshikai's works randomly.

 http://g.yoshikai.net/